Institute of Government

 First offered in 1989, the Institute curriculum has been enhanced over the years to reflect current information that county officials need to know in order to be effective leaders.

-Each year, a minimum of 16 courses are offered: courses are offered prior to SCAC's Mid-Year Conference, Annual Conference and Fall Meeting of the County Council Coalition.
+Each year courses are offered prior to SCAC's Mid-Year Conference, Annual Conference and Fall Meeting of the County Council Coalition.

 Future Meeting Dates:

 - For the full schedule, download the app

 - Visit the App Store or Google Play and search for "sc counties".